curtjenk/ticket-fix/README.md

 * [Bootstrap] - layout, etc.
 * [Angular-UI-Bootstrap] - image carousel
 * [Angular Messages] - form validation
+* [Angular Materials] - for animated tabs/checkbox/radio buttons
+* [Angular-UI-Router] - The de-facto solution to flexible routing with nested views
+* [Angular-local-storage] - An AngularJS module that gives you access to the browsers local storage
+* [Angular-Aria] - Angular's default accessibility by enabling common ARIA attributes
+* [Angular-Sanitize] - The ngSanitize module provides functionality to sanitize HTML
+* [Angular-Animate] - The ngAnimate module provides support for CSS-based animations & JS based animations
+* [Angular-drag-and-drop-lists] - Angular directives that allow you to build sortable lists with the native HTML5 drag & drop API
+* [Angular-utils-pagination] - Pagination Directive, easy plug and play to add pagination to your project
+* [Angular-chart] - Reactive, responsive, beautiful charts for AngularJS based on Chart.js
 * [Apache] - webserver
 * [Node.js] - Server side javascript
 * [Express] -